 What is COBRA?

-If your organization provides health benefits to its employees, you may be required to extend these benefits to them and their dependents even after they no longer work for you.
-That’s because the Consolidated Omnibus Budget Reconciliation Act1 of 1985 (COBRA) allows individuals to temporarily continue their employer-sponsored health benefits after they separate from their employer.
+When an active employee who participates in your health plan leaves your company, their health benefits don’t necessarily end.
+Federal or state laws may require you to extend coverage to your employees even after they no longer work for you.
+That’s because the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) allows some individuals to temporarily continue their employer-sponsored health benefits after they leave their workplace1.

 What is COBRA insurance?

-COBRA is a federal law that allows employees, former employees, spouses, employees’ former spouses, and dependents to maintain their employer-sponsored group health insurance coverage after experiencing a qualifying event.
+COBRA is a federal law that allows specific individuals to maintain their employer-sponsored group coverage after experiencing a qualifying event.
 This includes situations like job loss or a reduction in work hours.

-It enables individuals to continue their health benefits for a specific period of time, even if you no longer employ them, at group rates.
-This means that employees don’t need to worry about finding new health insurance coverage right away.
-These protections prevent workers from experiencing a gap in coverage, which could result in steep medical bills.
+As an amendment to the Employee Retirement Income Security Act (ERISA) and the Public Health Service Act, COBRA enables the above groups to continue their insurance benefits for a specific time period, even if you no longer employ them, at group rates.
+This means they don’t need to worry about finding new insurance coverage immediately.
+This law prevents workers from having a gap in coverage, which may result in costly medical bills.

 While COBRA is a federal law, most states have their own COBRA laws that apply to organizations exempt from the federal law.